Linaro/website/_posts/current/blog/2022-02-08-how-linaro-builds-boots-and-tests-over-a-million-linux-kernels-per-year.md

 Our goal is to “Improve the Linux kernel quality on the Arm architecture by performing regression testing and reporting on selected Linux kernel branches and the Android Common Kernel (ACK) in real time.”
 To achieve this, LKFT provides a testing framework which builds, boots and tests the Linux kernel.
 This is the core of LKFT, and we have built it into a framework, which allows us and users to easily plugin into a testing framework, namely on the Arm architecture.

-{% include image.html path="/assets/images/content/linux-kernel-functional-test-image.png" class="medium-inline right" alt="Linux Kernel Functional Test Image" %}
+{% include image.html path="/assets/images/content/linux-kernel-functional-test-image.png" class="medium-inline left" alt="Linux Kernel Functional Test Image" %}

 What does real time mean in this context?
 It means we are committed to the Linux community (through an SLA) to report regressions to kernel maintainers within 48 hours of changes being pushed to linux kernel branches.
 Our core mission is to report back regressions on Long-term support (LTS), but also stable, and upstream development branches (next/mainline) where we can.
 We have five full time engineers working across multiple time zones, 24/7, 365 days a year to make sure we reach our SLA target, and due to the effort of our team we have not missed a SLA.
 We do this across multiple hardware platforms, however we focus mainly on Arm.
 You can see [the list of boards tested on the LKFT website](https://lkft.linaro.org/boards/).